afs2015/personal-vuepress/docs/lessons.md

 ## Group Lessons

-Andrew teaches regularly at [Boston Lindy Hop](https://bostonlindyhop.com), a swing dance school in the Boston metro area where he is an owner and founding member.
+Andrew teaches regularly at [Boston Lindy Hop](https://bostonlindyhop.com), a swing dance school in the Boston metro area where he is the owner and a founding member.
 Boston Lindy Hop offers a variety of swing dancing lessons for people to who are new to dance to individuals with prior swing dance experience.

 ## Private Lessons